This page explains Google Kubernetes Engine's cluster autoscaler feature. To learn how to autoscale clusters, refer to Autoscaling a Cluster.

 The cluster autoscaler works on a per-node pool basis.
 For each node pool, the autoscaler periodically checks whether there are any Pods that are not being scheduled and are waiting for a node with available resources.
 If such Pods exist, and the autoscaler determines that resizing a node pool would allow the waiting Pods to be scheduled, then the autoscaler expands that node pool.

-Note that cluster autoscaler works based on Pod resource requests, that is, how many resources your Pods have requested.
+Cluster autoscaler works based on Pod resource requests, based on how many resources your Pods have requested.
 Cluster autoscaler does not take into account the resources your Pods are actively using.
 Essentially, cluster autoscaler trusts that the Pod resource requests you've provided are accurate and schedules Pods on nodes based on that assumption.

 If your Pods have requested too few resources (or haven't changed the defaults, which might be insufficient) and your nodes are experiencing shortages, cluster autoscaler does not correct the situation.
 You can help ensure cluster autoscaler works as accurately as possible by making explicit resource requests for all of your workloads.